evolvingstuff/vdw2/content/posts/people-allergic-to-lanolin-should-not-be-allergic-to-vegan-vitamin-d.md

 │   inner_content: `Perhaps 1 in 300 people have allergies to the Vitamin D oil used, colors added,%%%~hs~~hs~ and more likely - due to lack of Magnesium or ((Gut-Friendly Vitamin D|gut problems))`
 │   children:
 │   ├── TextNode
-│   │   full_match: `Perhaps 1 in 300 people have allergies to the Vitamin D oil used, colors added,%%%` │   │   inner_content: `Perhaps 1 in 300 people have allergies to the Vitamin D oil used, colors added,%%%` │   ├── HorizontalSpaceNode
+│   │   full_match: `Perhaps 1 in 300 people have allergies to the Vitamin D oil used, colors added,` │   │   inner_content: `Perhaps 1 in 300 people have allergies to the Vitamin D oil used, colors added,` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── HorizontalSpaceNode
 │   │   full_match: `~hs~~hs~`
 │   │   inner_content: ``